42 Ways to Lose 5 Inches of Belly Fat

 SPRINKLE ON PEPITAS

 It’s the Spanish term for pumpkin seed, and if you consider them just jack o’lantern innards, you’re in for a treat.
-One ounce of seeds has eight grams of protein — more than an egg or almonds — and is rich in flat-belly nutrients like fiber, zinc and potassium, which are key to muscle building and recovery.
+One ounce of seeds has five grams of protein, according to the USDA — just under the amount of protein you’d find in an egg — and is rich in flat-belly nutrients like fiber, zinc and potassium, which are key to muscle building and recovery.
 Sprinkle them in salads or over oats.

 USE A DASH OF CINNAMON